A tightness criterion for random fields, with application to the Ising model: Introduction

 The functions $\phi$, $(\psii)_{1 \le i < 2^d}$ are chosen as wavelets with compact support.
 We found it interesting to distinguish the treatment of $\C^\al$-type spaces from the more general $\B^\al_{p,q}$ spaces.
 Besides allowing for a simpler definition, the $\C^\al$-type spaces indeed enable us to give a fully self-contained proof of Theorem~\ref{t.easy.tightness}, save for the existence of wavelets with compact support which of course we do not reprove.
 We borrow more facts from the literature on function spaces to prove the tightness criterion in general Besov spaces.

-We then apply the tightness criterion to the study of the magnetization field of the two-dimensional Ising model at the critical temperature.
+We then apply the tightness criterion of Theorem~\ref{t:tight} to study the magnetization field of the two-dimensional Ising model at the critical temperature.
 Let $U \subset \R^2$ be an open set, and for $a > 0$, let $U_a := U \cap (a \Z^2)$.
 Denote by $(\sigma_y)_{y \in U_a}$ the Ising spin system at the critical temperature, with, say, $+$ boundary condition, and define the magnetization field

+where $\delta_y$ is the Dirac mass at $y$.
+Dirac masses do not belong to $\B^{-1}_{2,2}(U)$, and thus prevent the family $(\hat{\Phi}_a)_{a \in (0,1]}$ from being tight in this space.
+Following \cite{cgn1}, we will thus prefer to work with the piecewise constant random field